 The UK legal system is a model for the world.
 Changes to the legal system without adequate safeguards will lead to an increasingly litigious society and compensation culture.

 Government’s expansion of mechanisms to start legal claims and its “hands-off” approach to the growing third party litigation funding sector are moving the UK closer to the U.S. model of civil justice.
 Legal procedures that encourage litigation and create an expectation of getting something for nothing have already had a detrimental impact on U.S. society and will similarly undermine the UK legal system.
-Furthermore, a recent public opinion survey revealed that 55% of those surveyed in England and Wales see the increasingly Americanised civil litigation system negatively.
+Furthermore, a public opinion survey revealed that 55% of those surveyed in England and Wales see the increasingly Americanised civil litigation system negatively.

 Sharks are already circling the UK legal system.
 The rise of “no-win, no-fee” cases and cold calling around compensation for personal injury and PPI is the thin end of the wedge.
 The introduction of class actions (particularly the “opt-out” kind) is a serious concern.
 Similarly, the rise of third party litigation funding, particularly with the lack of safeguards necessary to prevent abuse, damages our legal system and will end up harming consumers and businesses.
-A recently released market analysis on the third party litigation funding industry in the UK revealed a 743% growth of assets under management by litigation funders in the UK since 2009.
+A market analysis on the third party litigation funding industry in the UK revealed a 743% growth of assets under management by litigation funders in the UK since 2009.

 * Third Party Litigation Funding in the United Kingdom: A Market Analysis, September 17, 2015.